 No one likes to talk about it, but the state of your vagina after childbirth can be rough.
-But we’re a big army of tear survivors: an estimated 85% of women suffer some degree of perineal tearing during their first childbirth, and more severe tears can require stitches.
+We’re a big army of tear survivors: an estimated 85% of women suffer some degree of perineal tearing during their first childbirth, and more severe tears can require stitches.

 Stitches itch, pull, tighten and are a general pain from vag to tush.
 But have no fear.
-It may only take a couple of weeks to start feeling better for a 1st-degree tear, and up to 12 weeks for a 3rd or 4th degree.
 You'll get through it if you have a really good postpartum care routine lined up.
 Here are a few pointers from our "Tear Team" to get your bottom back in tip-top shape.

 Forget the toilet paper.

 Running a wad of dry, linty toilet paper across our swollen, stitched-up vag is too coarse for comfort.
 So for the first few weeks after childbirth, your peri bottle will be your best friend.
 But don’t settle for some hospital freebie or generic squirt bottle.
 Our Upside Down Peri Bottle is designed with an angled neck so you don’t have to stick your whole hand in the toilet or hover precariously over the toilet, putting undue pressure on your stitches.
 The water comes out with gentle precision and gives you a continuous stream for efficient cleansing.
 Use it every time you go to the bathroom to keep your wound clean and infection-free.